Skip to Content

 30 (Full Time)

-This is a unique and innovative interdisciplinary programme taught through subject areas that include law, anthropology, English, history, philosophy, politics, psychology, sociology and the creative arts.
+This is a unique and innovative interdisciplinary programme taught through subject areas that include politics and international relations, law, anthropology, history, philosophy, sociology and the creative arts.
 Module choice within the programme will permit you to build your own personalised portfolio of knowledge and learning within the area of conflict transformation and social justice.
-You will be taught by academics and practitioners whose expertise is both national and global and who offer research-led teaching in areas of conflict in Europe, Asia, and South America.
+You will be taught by academics and practitioners whose expertise in conflict transformation is both national and global and who offer research-led teaching on Europe, Asia, and South America.

 Queen's University offers the only global interdisciplinary MA programme on Conflict Transformation and Social Justice.

-This programme offers an interdisciplinary approach to understanding both conflict transformation and social justice working closely with The Senator George J. Mitchell Institute.
+Hosted in the School of HAPP, this programme offers an interdisciplinary approach to understanding both conflict transformation and social justice with access justice with access to The Senator George J. Mitchell Institute.

 Conflict Transformation and Social Justice highlights